MeganMFisher/fullstack-GraphQL/phoenix_react_playground/README.md

  `yarn add @absinthe/socket @absinthe/socket-apollo-link apollo-boost graphql graphql-tag react-apollo`

  Absinthe is a popular Elixir library for implementing a GraphQL server.
 Apollo is a popular JS library for consuming a GraphQL API.

+### Other notes:

+- In GraphQL, mutations are how the client can create, update, or delete an object.
+- A resolver is a function that returns something back to the client.